Nicrom098195/JsonDB/README.md

 ## Using Python library

+Unfortunately, I have tried to upload on pypi, but it gives me so many errors.
+To install, you must to put the file in [src/jsondb.py](https://github.com/Nicrom098195/JsonDB/blob/main/src/jsondb.py) in the main directory of your project.

-You can easy get datas from your JsonDB in python, with only three lines of code:
+After installation, you can easy get datas from your JsonDB in python, with only three lines of code:

 ##### To store data: